 How much you save depends on how much you put into the account each month.
-There’s no minimum amount that you have to pay in monthly, so you can pay in whatever dribs and drabs if and when you can afford to – you don’t need to pay it in a lump sum each month.
+There’s no minimum amount that you have to pay in monthly, so you can pay in dribs and drabs if and when you can afford to – you don’t need to pay it in a lump sum each month.

 You’ll be able to save up to £4,000 a year with your LISA (meaning you can get up to £1,000 from the government as your yearly bonus on top of that) in cash, but also stocks and shares too.

 Best case scenario: If you were to open your LISA on your 18th birthday and save the maximum amount of £4,000 each year, by the time you go to retire you’d have saved £132,000 and received an extra £33,000 from the government on top of that.
 That's a lot of free cash!

-It’s also worth knowing that you can have more than one ISA at one time that you pay into each month and gain interest on (but only one Lifetime ISA).
+You can have more than one ISA at one time that you pay into each month and gain interest on.

 If you use the LISA to purchase a property, the funds will go straight from the bank to the solicitor handling the property purchase.

 This means that although you’ll be able to watch the bonuses come in and see your money grow, you won't be able to get your hands on the cash as it will be passed between the banks and lawyers (unless you choose to withdraw it for the 25% fee or after your 60th birthday, in which case the money goes straight to you).